 The video transcript is added for your convenience.
-So with graphs, the key questions that students need to deal with are answering things such as “what exactly is an x-axis label, what exactly is a y-axis label?
+So with graphs, the key questions that students need to deal with are answering things such as “what exactly is an x-axis label?
+What exactly is a y-axis label?
 Are there other labels?
 Are there any keys?
-What relationship have the x-axis and the y-axis?”
-Now, axes are those lines at the bottom or at the side(s) of a graph.
+What relationship have the x-axis and the y-axis?” < strong>Now, axes are those lines at the bottom of the side(s) of a graph.
 Axes may be very useful for figuring out the variable(s) and the control in, for example, an experiment.

 On the GED Science test, graphs may present or indicate units of measure for one of the axes next to the labels.

 Don’t even try to grasp what those units are meaning.
 Often, GED Science questions are throwing in some weird, crazy, units that no test-taker will have ever seen unless they studied at a very high level.

 Physics and Chemistry.
 There’s no need for you to understand what they stand for to find the correct answers to the questions.

 There’s absolutely no need to dwell on these units or get all-stressed over them.